 Trackballs are often recommended as an ergonomic alternative for mouse sufferers.
 The Kensington Expert, with its extra-large ball, scroll wheel, and programmable buttons, is frequently held up as an example of trackball greatness.
 There is much to like about the latest version of this venerable device, but also one or two drawbacks to consider.

-Big trackball, big benefits
+Big trackball, big benefits: Kensington Expert Mouse

 The first prototypical trackball, invented in far-off 1952, used an actual regulation bowling ball for its business end.
 In a smaller scale of the same sporting tradition, the ball of the Expert Mouse is identical in size to one used for billiards – literally identical; on the old mechanical Expert model you could actually substitute a billiard ball and it would still work.
-This jumbo sized ball is a large part of what makes the Expert Mouse worth its considerable price tag.
+This jumbo-sized ball is a large part of what makes the Expert Mouse worth its considerable price tag.

 Generally speaking, input devices are considered more ergonomic when they can be driven with big motions of large muscle groups, and less ergonomic when they must be manipulated with minute movements of weaker muscles.
 To illustrate this, imagine trying to do CAD with a tiny, thumb-operated trackball or finger joystick such as the ones featured on early laptops.
 I don’t know about you, but just thinking about it makes my finger hurt.
 In contrast, the large ball of the Expert can easily be driven with three fingers, your whole hand, or even your whole arm.
-These motions are not only expansive and easy to do, they’re also easy to change up while you work – helping to undermine the “repetitive” in Repetitive Strain Injury.
+These motions are not only expansive and easy to do, but they’re also easy to change up while you work – helping to undermine the “repetitive” in Repetitive Strain Injury.

-If you have a large monitor, you’ll appreciate the ability of the Expert Mouse to cover ground with just a slight push of its large ball.
+If you have a large monitor, you’ll appreciate the ability of the Expert Mouse to cover the ground with just a slight push of its large ball.
 If you have several large monitors, the ability of a trackball to spin infinitely – where a mouse would hit the edge of the pad and have to be reset – is nearly indispensable.

 Most importantly for the Photoshopper set, the size of the Expert Mouse increases its potential for precision.
 Trackballs in general are not very accurate, but the Expert is precise enough that many people have reported being able to do pixel-perfect work with the thing.
 This is, of course, very much YMMV.
 Personally, I’m keeping my Wacom tablet handy for the fine details.